From Marcos to Duterte: How Philippine presidents handled their health problems

 AFTER PRESIDENCY:

-On March 24, 2008, the family of Corazon Aquino announced on national television that the former president was diagnosed with colon cancer during tests that happened in the early weeks of that year.
+On March 24, 2008, the family of Corazon Aquino announced on national television that the former president was diagnosed with colon cancer during tests that she went through in the early weeks of that year.
 Her youngest daughter, celebrity Kris Aquino, read the family's statement beside then senator Benigno Aquino III, and asked for privacy and prayers.

 The former president started her chemotherapy sessions a day after, on March 25, 2008.
 She appeared in several events, including masses, prior to undergoing laparoscopic colectomy on May 4, 2008.